bekk/bekk-christmas/post/javascript/javascript-hoisting.md

 ### Var

-Let’s take a look at an example of how variables declared using `var` is hoisted.
+Let’s take a look at an example of how variables declared using `var` are hoisted.
 Consider the following code, what do you think the output will be?

 ```javascript
 console.log(movie);